A-group: History

-The term A-group was probably first used in (Hall 1940), where attention was restricted to soluble A-groups.
-Hall's presentation was rather brief without proofs, but his remarks were soon expanded with proofs in (Taunt 1949).
-The representation theory of A-groups was studied in (Itô 1952).
-Carter then published an important relationship between Carter subgroups and Hall's work in (Carter 1962).
-The work of Hall, Taunt, and Carter was presented in textbook form in (Huppert 1967).
-The focus on soluble A-groups broadened, with the classification of finite simple A-groups in (Walter 1969) which allowed generalizing Taunt's work to finite groups in (Broshi 1971).
-Interest in A-groups also broadened due to an important relationship to varieties of groups discussed in (Ol'šanskiĭ 1969).
-Modern interest in A-groups was renewed when new enumeration techniques enabled tight asymptotic bounds on the number of distinct isomorphism classes of A-groups in (Venkataraman 1997).
+The term A-group was probably first used by Philip Hall in 1940, where attention was restricted to soluble A-groups.
+Hall's presentation was rather brief without proofs, but his remarks were soon expanded with proofs by D. R. Taunt.
+The representation theory of A-groups was studied by Noboru Itô.
+Roger W. Carter then published an important relationship between Carter subgroups and Hall's work.
+The work of Hall, Taunt, and Carter was presented in textbook form in 1967.
+The focus on soluble A-groups broadened, with the classification of finite simple A-groups in 1969 which allowed generalizing Taunt's work to finite groups in 1971.
+Interest in A-groups also broadened due to an important relationship to varieties of groups.
+Modern interest in A-groups was renewed when new enumeration techniques enabled tight asymptotic bounds on the number of distinct isomorphism classes of A-groups.